 - Poor wound healing.

-- Breathlessness, asthma, wheezing.
+- Breathlessness, dyspnea on exertion, asthma, wheezing.

-- Chronic fatigue, general weakness.
+- Chronic fatigue, general weakness (sometimes as part of fibromyalgia).

 - Loss of appetite, weight loss, malnutrition, anorexia.